Toolern

 The first subdivision for 463 homes, mostly low density, in the Western Precinct has already gained planning approval.
 It’s in a recently deleted Wildfire Management Overlay.
 Have a look at the plan and note that this is only 2% of the dwellings proposed for Toolern.
 She’s really big.

-Posted by Peter on 13.04.10 in and
+Posted by Peter on 13.04.10 in urban planning and cities

 You raise some good points here, like Melton, Toolern is destined to be another pawn in the 1969 Transport Plan, a car haven of epic Los Angeles proportions.
 But one glaring infrastructure problem has been overlooked – rail infrastructure.
 A new city of that size there without good rail and a single station is going to be crippled.
 According to the Victorian Transport Plan duplication and electrification to Melton is unlikely to happen until after 2016 if we’re lucky.
 Even with the Regional Rail link (which won’t be ready until after 2014), there is NO WAY that V/Line can cope with an extra station on the Ballarat line.
 Currently by the time it reaches Melton it is packed in like sardines!
 Ballarat and Bacchus Marsh are booming and population is growing at 2.7% and 3% annually respectively and Melton over 10%.
 Based on current patronage growth, the railway line will nearly quadruple its passengers by 2016.
 I reckon any new residents at Toolern will be bloody lucky to get on a train let alone get a seat ….